 Applicants do not need to be headquartered in Fort Collins to receive funding.
 However, applicants must serve clients within the Poudre School District boundary or have a direct impact on individuals in the grantmaking area.

 When: Bohemian Foundation will accept applications until 11:59 p.m. on Feb.
 8.

 Where: To apply for a grant, visit bohemianfoundation.org/pharos-apply

-FORT COLLINS, Colorado, May 9, 2017 – Bohemian Foundation today announced that it awarded $510,000 to 32 local nonprofits working to encourage and enable youth to thrive, empower individuals and families on the path toward economic stability and strengthen our vibrant Fort Collins community.
+FORT COLLINS, Colorado, December 12, 2017 – Bohemian Foundation today announced that it awarded $550,000 to 36 local organizations working to encourage and enable youth to thrive, empower individuals and families on the path toward economic stability, and strengthen our vibrant community.
 Bohemian Foundation awards Pharos Fund grants twice every year.
-Since its inception in 2001, Bohemian Foundation Community Programs has awarded more than $17,210,000 million in Pharos Fund grants to a variety of nonprofits serving the Fort Collins area.
+Since its inception in 2001, Bohemian Foundation has awarded $17,760,000 in Pharos Fund grants to a variety of organizations serving the Fort Collins area.

-Bohemian Foundation will begin accepting applications for the next Pharos Fund round in August 2017.
+Bohemian Foundation will begin accepting applications for the next Pharos Fund round on Jan.
+9, 2018.
 Visit BohemianFoundation.org for more information.

 Bohemian Foundation is a private family foundation established in 2001.
-Based in Fort Collins, Colo., Bohemian Foundation works to empower citizens and impact communities through its responsive grant making programs and special initiatives.
+Based in Fort Collins, Colorado, Bohemian Foundation works to empower citizens and impact communities through its responsive grant making programs and special initiatives.